asyncapi/spec/spec/asyncapi.md

 The AsyncAPI Specification defines a set of fields that can be used in an AsyncAPI document to describe an [application](#definitionsApplication)'s API.
 The document may reference other files for additional details or shared fields, but it is typically a single, primary document that encapsulates the API description.

-The file(s) SHOULD describe the operations an [application](#definitionsApplication) performs.
+The AsyncAPI document SHOULD describe the operations an [application](#definitionsApplication) performs.
 For instance, consider the following AsyncAPI definition snippet:

 ```yaml
 channels: